iteravirgo/bcsitera.github.io/apps/Public-Sector-Accounting/docs/en-US/help.md

 For every bank's cash account User should **specify a Constant State TP Dimension**.
 This can be done on Bank Account Card.<br>
 This specifies constant transaction partner dimension for current bank account's bank and therefore **there is no need for Default dimension value**.<br>
 This dimension value will be used in State Balance Report, if field "Use Constant Bank Account TP Code" is selected in table State G/L Accounts.<br>
 ***Note!** When using Constant State Transaction Partner dimension value on Bank Account card, a Default dimension Code Mandatory value posting condition for corresponding G/L Account (look via Bank Acc.
-Posting Group) should be removed.*
+Posting Group) should be removed.*<br>
+**Include in State Payment Report** - Specifies whether the bank account''s entries are included in State Payment report.
 <br><br>